• Skip to primary navigation

 Why It’s Family-Friendly

 Our kids loved the lessons from the excellent instructors.
 There are plenty of green and blue slopes for newer skiers, as well as family slopes, which means speed skiing is not allowed.
 There are also advanced slopes for those seeking more of a challenge.
-Bretton Woods is ideal for preschool-aged kids on up to teens and adults..
+Bretton Woods is ideal for preschool-aged kids up to teens and adults.

 The “kids only” après-ski party gives kids and parents some time to relax at Bretton Woods.